anpise/Spendlytic/backend/README.md

 ## Environment Variables

 All required environment variables are listed in the `.env` file template above.
 Make sure to set them before running the application.
+The S3 bucket name is required for file uploads to AWS S3.

 ## Security